hy2yang/SecretPages/README.md

 Dec 10th 2017, paging, ui, concepts about index page

-Dec 11th-12th, fix bug in paging, implement dynamic-table functions of add, delete and list
+Dec 11th-12th, fix bug in paging, implement dynamic-table functions. problems about the isURL on frontend